captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
-So we get him in the car, Walter’s driving, the siren --
+So we get him in the car, Walter’s driving, the siren—

 ---